cjmagee/PublicRustPlugins/README.md

 I am actually super proud of this plugin: it was my first real dive into reflection, and it is really cool all the debugging and fun stuff you can do with it :)

 Was super useful to see what funky stuff was going on when our modded server was really laggy.
 Perhaps there was an edge case causing a dictionary not to be cleared, or you wanted to call a reset function, but couldn't reload the plugin to add a chat command.

+## Weapons On Back

+**The mod that inspired the feature in the main game!  (or so I hope!)**

+My **first** popular mod, and the plugin reflects my humble beginnings.
+I was playing around and figured out that setting the parent of an entity would also bind it clientside.
+I mocked something up, and played around with rotations to get each weapon positioned correctly.
+I set the parent bone to "spine1", so they would move correctly as the player looked around.
+I settled on showing only the best weapon not currently equiped, as it was easy to determine best weapon, made sense logically when looking at players and was the hardest to abuse.
+It looked great once I got all the weapons in the right spot, and ended up on nearly every modded server.
+And then eventually every server! :)